wesselvanree/notes/content/articles/2021-03-16_markdown-test/index.md

 ---
-title: Testing my Markdown Setup
+title: Testing the Markdown Elements in an Article
 subtitle: Trying out the styling of all markdown elements
 slug: markdown-test
 date: 2021-03-16